 - Cut the core out of 6 apples, leaving about ½ inch near the peel.
 Save the filling if you can easily separate it from the core (but don't worry if you can't, that's what the extra two apples are for).
 Transfer the cored apples to a baking dish.

 - Chop the remaining two apples into small pieces (the smaller the better).
-Toss chopped apples with 2 Tbsp of sugar-cinnamon.
+Toss chopped apples with 2 tablespoon of sugar-cinnamon.

 - Fill the cored apples with half the caramel sauce, then the chopped apples, then finish with the remaining half of the caramel sauce.